progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--Now you’ve created your first commit!
 You can see that the commit has given you some output about itself: which branch you committed to (`master`), what SHA-1 checksum the commit has (`463dc4f`), how many files were changed, and statistics about lines added and removed in the commit.-->

 Du hast jetzt Deinen ersten Commit angelegt!
-Git zeigt dir als Rückmeldung einige Details über den neu angelegten Commit an: in welchem Branch er sich befindet (master), welche SHA-1 Checksumme er hat (`463dc4f`, in diesem Fall nur die Kurzform), wie viele Dateien geändert wurden und eine Zusammenfassung über die insgesamt neu hinzugefügten und entfernten Zeilen in diesem Commit.
+Git zeigt Dir als Rückmeldung einige Details über den neu angelegten Commit an: in welchem Branch er sich befindet (master), welche SHA-1 Checksumme er hat (`463dc4f`, in diesem Fall nur die Kurzform), wie viele Dateien geändert wurden und eine Zusammenfassung über die insgesamt neu hinzugefügten und entfernten Zeilen in diesem Commit.

 <!--Remember that the commit records the snapshot you set up in your staging area.
 Anything you didn’t stage is still sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.-->